AzumiDocs/azumidocs.github.io/docs/guide.md

 ### Extending from Azumi

+> Currently, `Extending from Azumi` is not possible due to an unknown reason.

 This section of the guide will show you how to create a bot extension from Azumi.
 This will allow you to run your own instance of Azumi.